Aceh: Free Aceh Movement

-During the 1970s, under an agreement with the Indonesian central government, American oil and gas companies began exploitation of Aceh natural resources.
-Alleged unequal distribution of profits between central government and the native people of Aceh induced Dr. Hasan Muhammad di Tiro, former ambassador of Darul Islam, to call for an independent Aceh.
+During the 1970s, under an agreement with the Indonesian central government, American oil and gas companies began the exploitation of Aceh's natural resources.
+Alleged unequal distribution of profits between the central government and the native people of Aceh induced Dr. Hasan Muhammad di Tiro, former ambassador of Darul Islam, to call for an independent Aceh.
 He proclaimed independence in 1976.

 The movement had a small number of followers initially, and di Tiro himself had to live in exile in Sweden.
 Meanwhile, the province followed Suharto's policy of economic development and industrialization.
-During the late 1980s several security incidents prompted the Indonesian central government to take repressive measures and to send troops to Aceh.
+During the late 1980s, several security incidents prompted the Indonesian central government to take repressive measures and to send troops to Aceh.
 Human rights abuse was rampant for the next decade, resulting in many grievances on the part of the Acehnese toward the Indonesian central government.
 In 1990, the Indonesian government initiated military operations against GAM by deploying more than 12,000 Indonesian troops in the region.

 During the late 1990s, chaos in Java and an ineffective central government gave an advantage to the Free Aceh Movement and resulted in the second phase of the rebellion, this time with large support from the Acehnese people.
-This support was demonstrated during the 1999 plebiscite in Banda Aceh which was attended by nearly half a million people (of four million population of the province).
+This support was demonstrated during the 1999 plebiscite in Banda Aceh, which was attended by nearly half a million people (out of the province's four million population).
 The Indonesian central government responded in 2001 by broadening Aceh's autonomy, giving its government the right to apply Sharia law more broadly and the right to receive direct foreign investment.
 This was again accompanied by repressive measures, however, and in 2003 an offensive began and a state of emergency was proclaimed in the province.
 The war was still ongoing when the tsunami disaster of 2004 struck the province.

 In 2001, villagers from the North Aceh Regency sued ExxonMobil for human rights abuses at the hands of Indonesian military units hired by the company for security for its natural gas operations.
 ExxonMobil denied fault for the allegations.
 After a series of attacks against its operations, the company shut down its Arun natural gas operations in the province.